ethan4984/dufay/DESIGN.md

 # Events

 Within the kernel, we implement a protocol known as `equeue`, that provides the ability to block, and then wake, a set of threads based on a set of arbitrary conditions.
 You attach triggers, created by instantiating an `etrigger`, to various `equeues`.
 A trigger is capable of being activated in any context.
 These triggers are capable of waking all those currently blocking on any attached `equeue`.
-The following is an example of the protocol in action:
+The following is an example of how the protocol is intended to be used:

 ```c
 struct equeue equeue;